coozila/alpha/docs/configuration/memory.md

 data objects.
 To set up a Weaviate database, check out their [Quickstart Tutorial](https://weaviate.io/developers/weaviate/quickstart).

-Although still experimental, [Embedded Weaviate](https://weaviate.io/developers/weaviate/installation/embedded) is supported which allows the Auto-GPT process itself to start a Weaviate instance.
+Although still experimental, [Embedded Weaviate](https://weaviate.io/developers/weaviate/installation/embedded) is supported which allows the alpha process itself to start a Weaviate instance.
 To enable it, set `USE_WEAVIATE_EMBEDDED` to `True` and make sure you `pip install "weaviate-client>=3.15.4"`.

 #### Install the Weaviate client